Wednesday, July 11, 2007

 Today is the feast of St. Benedict of Nursia.
 He is important because he really helped establish monasticism in the form which spread throughout Europe in the Middle Ages and helped civilize much of Europe.
 The Rule he developed is the Rule of Life used by many monastic orders even to this day.
-Today is a big deal for Prior Aelred and the brothers; a couple of years ago I heard that they got to sleep in until 5:30 am, and they also got dessert with lunch and wine with dinner.
-Let's hope they celebrate in the same manner this year!
+Today is a big deal for Prior Aelred and the brothers; last year they got to sleep in until 5:30 am, and they also got dessert with lunch and wine with dinner.
+According to the Good Prior, they will celebrate in the same manner this year!

 Three of the monasteries which Benedict founded were situated high on the rocks of mountains and it was difficult and painful for the monks to go down hill to fetch water, with the sides of the hill being so steep.
 Several of the monks of the Abbey came to Benedict to suggest that they move to another location, someplace close to the lake so that water could be fetched without danger.
 Benedict comforted them “with sweet words and caused them to return.”
 The next night, Benedict and Placidus, a little boy who lived at the Abbey, ascended the side of the mountain and spent a long time in prayer.
 After the prayer session, Benedict took three stones and placed them to mark the spot.
 Then he and Placidus returned down the mountain side to their Abbey.
 The next day, the monks came to see Benedict again to try to talk him into letting them relocate.
 Benedict said, “Go back to the rock and in the place where you find three stones marking the location, dig a little hole, for Almighty God is able to bring forth water in the top of that mountain, and you won’t have to go so far for water anymore!”
 Off they went, found the spot, removed the stones, and “found it as if it were sweating drops of water.”
 They dug a little hole and it immediately filled with water.
 According to Gregory, even to his day the “water springs out and runs down from the top of that hill to the very bottom.”